DataFire/Integrations/integrations/generated/azure_servicebus/README.md

 * output [MigrationConfigProperties](#migrationconfigproperties)

 ### MigrationConfigs_CreateAndStartMigration
-Creates Migration configuration and starts migration of enties from Standard to Premium namespace
+Creates Migration configuration and starts migration of entities from Standard to Premium namespace

 ```js